 On the opposite side of the same coin –

-Reaching its climax on the Summer Solstice.
+masculine-yang reaching its zenith on the Summer Solstice

 Take care of yourselves everyone,